georgetown-cset/parat/web/README.md

 ## Data updates

-To update the text that is used in the various explanatory tabs, edit the markdown files in `raw_data/text/`.
-To update the tooltips, edit `src/static_data/tooltips.js`.
+To update the tooltips, edit `gui-v2/src/static_data/tooltips.js`.

-To populate the necessary data from a raw clone of this repository, run:
+To populate the necessary data from a raw clone of this repository:

-1. `python3 scripts/mk_tab_text.py`.
-This will read the markdown text files in `raw_data/text` and output them as a javascript object containing html snippets in `src/static_data/text.js`.
+1. `export GOOGLE_APPLICATION_CREDENTIALS=<path to a service account with translation and BigQuery reader permissions>`.
+1. If you want to refresh sector information, `export PERMID_API_KEY=<api key here>`.
+You can find an API key in [GCP secret manager](https://console.cloud.google.com/security/secret-manager/secret/permid_api_key/versions?inv=1).

-2. Grab the raw data and reformat it into a javascript object.
-You will need a service account with translation and BigQuery reader permissions.
-To fully regenerate everything including images and Google Finance links (which take ~1.5 hours to generate), run:
+1. To fully regenerate everything including images and Google Finance links (which take ~1.5 hours to generate), run:
-`python3 scripts/retrieve_data.py --refresh_raw --refresh_images --refresh_market_links`.
+`python3 scripts/retrieve_data.py --refresh_raw --refresh_images --refresh_market_links --refresh_sector`.
 Run
 `python3 scripts/retrieve_data.py -h` for more detail on what these parameters do.
+1. The `retrieve_data.py` script will also generate a new data zipfile for Zenodo.
+You can add this to [10.5281/zenodo.12520759](https://doi.org/10.5281/zenodo.12520759).
+Please provide a semantic version string.

 ## Web interface